ClevelandIII/Cosmetology/SDLCOne.md

 Reid Gill: working on centering indexClientInfo

-Daniel: Finished delete stylist function (fixed bug that wouldn’t grad id”
+Daniel: Finished delete stylist function (fixed bug that wouldn’t grad id”)

 Joshua Ruvalcaba: absent

+5/12/22
+Jason Enciso:

+Reid Gill: done with centering indexClientInfo (i just can't get rid of the Divider but its able to be read)

+Daniel: attempting to get deleteStylist to work on list page

+Joshua Ruvalcaba: